-Living Journeys brought StoryCenter to Crested Butte in April of 2017, empowering individuals from the Gunnison Valley to create their own digital story.
+Living Journeys brought StoryCenter to Crested Butte in 2017 and 2018, empowering individuals from the Gunnison Valley to create their own digital story.
 The act of writing and creating stories gave authors the opportunity to reflect in new ways and a cathartic experience emerged.
-Each story is a window each unique experience while common threads weave the stories together as a collective testament to power of the human spirit.
+Each story is a window each unique experience while common threads weave the stories together as a collective testament to the power of the human spirit.

 “I thought the storytelling workshop was very beneficial because: